Joint Network Topology Inference in the Presence of Hidden Nodes: Numerical evaluation

 \subsection{Synthetic experiments}

 We rely on synthetic graphs and signals to assess how different elements impact the performance of the proposed approach.
 Unless specified otherwise, in the following experiments we consider $K=3$ graphs with $N=20$ nodes from which $O=19$ are observed.
 The graph $\ccalG^{(1)}$ is sampled from an Erd\H{o}s-Rényi (ER) random graph model with a link probability of $p=0.2$, and the related graphs are created by randomly rewiring a fixed number of edges.
-Stationary graph signals are generated by diffusing a white input signal across the graph, i.e., $\bbx = \bbH\bbw$, where the coefficients of $\bbH$ are drawn from a uniform distribution and $\bbw \sim \ccalN(\bbzero, \bbI)$.
+We ensure that sampled graphs are connected to preclude any isolated nodes.
+Stationary graph signals are generated by diffusing a white input signal across the graph, that is, $\bbx = \bbH\bbw$, where the coefficients of $\bbH$ are drawn from a uniform distribution and $\bbw \sim \ccalN(\bbzero, \bbI)$.
+Under this model, the covariance of $\bbx$ is a polynomial of $\bbS$, which constitutes a more general setting than, for example, graph signals sampled from a GMRF.
+We also replace the first constraint in (5) with a penalty in the objective function, whose weight we can increase for stronger constraint on commutativity.